MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/Walkthrough--Creating-a-Web-Service-using-Extension-Codeunits--SOAP-.md

 ## Verifying Web Services Availability

 > [!NOTE]
 >  When exposing a web service, you must open the port for other consumers of your web service to access it.
-You can have your system administrator add the port through Windows Firewall on the computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].
+You can have your system administrator add the port through Windows Firewall on the computer running [!INCLUDE[server](../developer/includes/server.md)].
 The default port for SOAP web services is 7047.
-Use the [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md) to configure the port for the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance; the option is on the SOAP Web Services tab.
+Use the [Server Administration Tool](../administration/administration-tool.md) to configure the port for the [!INCLUDE[server](../developer/includes/server.md)] instance; the option is on the SOAP Web Services tab.

 #### To verify availability of the web service